DannyMichaels/DanielBot/readme.md

 ## Commands:

-Commands start with the prefix '!'.
+Commands start with the prefix '!'. <br />
 For example: !ping ('!' is the prefix, 'ping' is the command)

 - !member (get the member role)